 Where is testing done?

 Testing under the UK programme in Scotland is currently conducted in drive-through sites.
-The two most local sites are operating at Glasgow Airport and Edinburgh Airport.
-There are some mobile sites and you may be offered to attend one of these, subject to availability.
+The most local sites are operating at Broadwood Stadium in Cumbernauld, Glasgow Airport and Edinburgh Airport.
+There are also walk through centres at the Fleming House car park in Cumbernauld and at Forthside Way (next to the Engine Shed) in Stirling.
+Additionally, there are some mobile sites and you may be offered to attend one of these, subject to availability.

 How do I get a test?

-If you have symptoms you can arrange an appointment yourself.
+If you have symptoms you can make arrangements for a test on a self-referral basis by completing the Get a free NHS test to check if you have coronavirus form.
 You can refer yourself or a family member who is symptomatic at any time.
 You should note that a level of priority testing appointments will be retained for key workers.

 Asymptomatic tests for school-based staff